rhoneybul/udacity-data-engineering-capstone/README.md

 **global_temperatures_by_country**

 Since the source country for each immigration is given in country, we will just use the global temperature records based on country.
 A more granular data source would not provide any further value to the warehouse.
 We will use the average temperature only, as the uncertainty will not factor into the analysis performed on the warehouse.
 This will serve as a fact table.
-We have chosen a key distribution, We have chosen the country code to be the dist key, since this will distributed the data evenly.
-The date has been chosen as the sort key, since this will often be queried on.
+We have chosen a key distribution, We have chosen the ts to be the dist key and the sort key, since this will distributed the data evenly and the data will often be queried on this.

 | Table Name :: `global_temperatures_countries`
-| - `ts date SORT KEY` _date for the temperature record_
+| - `ts timestamp SORT KEY DIST KEY` _date for the temperature record_
 | - `average_temperature float` _average temperature_
-| - `country_code varchar DIST KEY` _country_
+| - `country varchar` _country_

 **countries**

 The following table will serve as a dimension table for all the countries.
 We have chosen an 'all' distribution for the table, since it will not grow too large, by redshifts standards.

 | Table Name :: `countries`
-| - `country_code integer NOT NULL PRIMARY KEY DISTKEY` _country code_
+| - `country_id integer NOT NULL PRIMARY KEY IDENTITY(0.1)` _country code_
 | - `name varchar` _country name_

 **demographics**